-Our forensic students will be trained in new, vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House – a unique facility where you will learn how to process major crime scenes.
+Our Forensic Biology students will be trained in new, vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House – a unique facility where you will learn how to process major crime scenes.

 Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 BBC to include Chemistry and Biology but to exclude General Studies

 Grade C and BB at A Level to include Chemistry and Biology but to exclude General Studies